FluBBaOfWard/NGPGBA/README.md

 		Autosave Settings: This will save settings when leaving menu if any changes are made.
 		Autopause Game: Toggle if the game should pause when opening the menu.
-		Powersave 2nd Screen: If graphics/light should be turned off for the GUI screen when menu is not active.
-		Emulator on Bottom: Select if top or bottom screen should be used for emulator, when menu is active emulator screen is allways on top.
 		Debug Output: Show an FPS meter for now.
 		Autosleep: Doesn't work.